BallooningOpenSourceSystem/balloon-systems/CONTRIBUTING.md

 If you're new to open source, you can learn more about open source projects [here](https://opensource.guide).

-To make this resource as useful as possible and keep it easy to maintain, we set forth these contribution guidelines.
+To make this resource as useful as possible and keep it easy to maintain, we set forth these contribution guidelines for list items.

 ## Format

+*To keep the list organized and readable.*

 [**Project Name**](https://example.com): A one sentence description of the item.